loukjeab/Development_and_implementation_of_I40_Workpiece_Transfer_Unit/README.md

 # Development and Implementation of Industry 4.0 Workpiece Transfer Unit

 This repository contains documentation, CAD files, robot programming, and other resources related to the development and implementation of an Industry 4.0 Workpiece Transfer Unit.
 The project focuses on creating an adaptable and efficient system for digital manufacturing.
+It is imperative to note that this project is undertaken as part of the summer semester project for the Master of Engineering in Industrial Informatics at the University of Applied Sciences Emden/Leer, within the Faculty of Technology, Department of Electrical Engineering and Computer Science.

 ## Table of Contents
 1. [Introduction](#introduction)